 In terms of promotions, May is typically slim pickins’ for promotions.
 Expect there to be room-only discounts for Annual Passholders, Florida residents, and Disney+ subscribers.
 It’s still too early to say what other special offers might be available, but we probably will not see the return of Free Dining this early.

 Otherwise, when it comes to pricing, May is fairly average prior to Memorial Day weekend.
 For 1-day park tickets, May is “regular” season prior to the holiday weekend (read our Tips for Saving Money on Walt Disney World Tickets post for multi-day ticket recommendations to avoid having to deal with seasonal pricing).
 For hotels, pricing is also typically at the “Regular Season” rate.

 Do you agree or disagree with our thoughts on the month of May at Walt Disney World?
-Are you looking forward to “Incredible Summer” at Walt Disney World?
+Are you looking forward to Summer 2023 at Walt Disney World?
 Do you like to visit in May?
-Fan of the Memorial Day weekend 24-hour party (RIP?) that has been held in the past?
-Hearing your feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts or questions below in the comments!
+Any questions we can help you answer?
+Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!